radhey24h/PostCode/PostCodesAPI/Readme.md

 # PostCode ASP.NET Core Web API Serverless Application

 This project shows postcode auto complete method and postcode details method.
 I have impleted it using ASP.NET Core Web API an AWS Lambda and it has been exposed through Amazon API Gateway.

-The NuGet package [Amazon.Lambda.AspNetCoreServer](https://www.nuget.org/packages/Amazon.Lambda.AspNetCoreServer) contains a Lambda function that is used to translate requests from API Gateway into the ASP.NET Core framework and then the responses from ASP.NET Core back to API Gateway.

-Project Files
+Project File Details

 * serverless.template - an AWS CloudFormation Serverless Application Model template file for declaring your Serverless functions and other AWS resources
 * aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS